prabhuramachandran/mayavi-workshop/README.md

 in 2016.
 The course was again conducted in 2017.
 The material was in the form of slides made using LaTeX and some Jupyter notebooks.

-In 2018 the material is being revamped and converted to [Jupyter notebooks](http://jupyter.org/).
+In 2018 the material was revamped and converted to [Jupyter notebooks](http://jupyter.org/).
 The older material is converted into notebooks in the form of [ipyaml](https://github.com/prabhuramachandran/ipyaml) documents which can be easily converted into Jupyter notebooks.